 In the evening, we went to the terrace of the Rila Monastery Hotel and ate fresh trout, caught the very same day from the river right next to it.
 It was a nice dinner, but it was so cold that our breaths were steamy.
 We had our warmest clothes but still shuddered.
 Luckily, they had some blankets and we each took two.

 Back on the road after visiting a monastery in Bulgaria

 The next day, after a good night’s sleep and a hearty breakfast, we returned to the Rila Monastery to send some postcards, as they have a Post Office right there.
 And then we hopped back in the old Cielo and headed towards the border with North Macedonia.

 If we had more time at our disposal and warmer clothes, the place was worth a longer stay.
-It would have been nice to climb up the Rila Mountains and watch the sunset, maybe from the top of Musala Peak (2 925 m).
+It would have been nice to climb up the Rila Mountains and watch the sunset, maybe after climbing Musala Peak (2 925 m).